Chart Color Schemes

 Cultural Diversity

-Carrum - Patterson Lakes was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Carrum - Patterson Lakes was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Carrum-Patterson Lakes has a higher cultural diversity than most other local areas, with 25.6% of its population born overseas and 16.1% speaking a language other than English at home.
-Christianity is the predominant religion in Carrum-Patterson Lakes, making up 47.5% of the population.
-However, Judaism is significantly overrepresented in Carrum-Patterson Lakes compared to Greater Melbourne, with 0.3% versus 1.1%.
+Carrum-Patterson Lakes has a higher cultural diversity than most local areas, with 25.6% of its population born overseas and 16.1% speaking a language other than English at home.
+Christianity is the predominant religion in Carrum-Patterson Lakes, accounting for 47.5% of the population.
+Notably, Judaism is overrepresented compared to Greater Melbourne, comprising 0.3% versus 1.1%.

 Frequently Asked Questions - Diversity